StaticCloud/StaticCloud/README.md

 <h3>About Me 👨‍💻</h3>

 Hi, I'm Diego Marrs!
 I'm a software engineer from Camas, WA.
-I currently work at edX as an web development instructional specialist, and I'm also pursuing a bachelor's dergee in Software Engineering at WGU.
+I currently work at 2U as an web development instructional specialist, and I'm also pursuing a bachelor's dergee in Software Engineering at WGU.
 I am passionable about building robust software that anyone can use and benefit from, whether you are a developer or a hobbyist.

 <h3>Technical Skills 💻</h3>